 - Immediate access to reliever medicines is essential.
-Students with asthma are encouraged to carry their reliever inhaler - Parents are asked to ensure that the school is provided with a labelled spare reliever inhaler.
-These should be labelled with the child's name and kept in the school office. - Office staff should check the expiry date of inhaler and inform the parent. - School staffs are not required to administer asthma medication to students.
-All school staff will let students take their own medicines when they need to.
+Students with asthma are encouraged to carry their reliever inhaler - Parents are asked to ensure the school receives a labelled spare reliever inhaler.
+These should be labelled with the child's name and kept in the school office. - Office staff should check the expiry date of an inhaler and inform the parent. - School staff are not required to administer asthma medication to students.
+All school staff will let students take their medicines when necessary.

-Record keeping:
+Record keeping;

-At the beginning of each school year or when a student joins the school, parents are asked to indicate any medical conditions their child might have including asthma on an enrolment form.
+At the beginning of each school year or when a student joins the school, parents are asked to indicate any medical conditions their child might have, including asthma, on an enrolment form.

-Staff will be given a list of known medical conditions at the beginning of the year and are expected to follow the procedure of indicating medical conditions in their mark books/planner.
+Staff will be given a list of known medical conditions at the beginning of the year and expected to follow the procedure of indicating them in their mark books/planners.